-We would combine funds from the Physics Department at Henderson, SPS funds, funds from the other science clubs, the Marsh White Outreach Award to make this event a success.
+We would combine funds from the Physics Department at Henderson, SPS funds, funds from the other science clubs, the Marsh White Outreach Award and the Student Government Association Funding Award to make this event a success.
 Most of the Marsh White award will be used in buying supplies for the SPS challenges and the awards.
+SGA Funding (\$500) will be used as the primary source of funds for lunch during the event from Sodexo - our campus food vendor, although we know that lunches will cost about \$700 from our experience this year.
+A more detailed Budget Plan is in the Budget Estimate Section.

-The SPS chapter here at Henderson has hosted this event several times in past years with great success and we are confident that this year will be no different.
+The SPS chapter here at Henderson has hosted this event several times in past years with great success and we hope that this year will be no different.